-HSBC CO2 Emission
+HSBC CO2 Emissions

-Reporting Guidance 2014
+Reporting Guidance 2015

 This CO2 Emission Reporting Guidance ("CERG") document supports the preparation and reporting of carbon dioxide emissions data by HSBC Holdings plc (hereafter "HSBC").
-It is the responsibility of HSBC management to ensure that appropriate procedures are in place to prepare its carbon neutrality reporting in line with, in all material respects, the CERG.
+It is the responsibility of HSBC management to ensure that appropriate procedures are in place to prepare its carbon reporting is in line with, in all material respects, the CERG.